The new Child Care Subsidy

 Lump sum payments

 2017-18 was the last year you could claim child care payments as a lump sum.
 If you have claimed this way previously, you will need to complete a new Child Care Subsidy claim using your Centrelink online account through myGov.
 You should claim as soon as possible as Centrelink can only backdate claims for the new subsidy for up to 28 days.

 Step 2.
 Link myGov to Centrelink.
 You can do this under Services.

 Step 3.
 Select Centrelink and complete the Child Care Subsidy Assessment.

 The Child Care Safety Net

-The package includes a $1.2 billion Safety Net to give the most vulnerable and disadvantaged children, including those from regional and remote communities, a strong start through access to quality early learning and child care.
+The Package includes a $1.2 billion Safety Net to give the most vulnerable and disadvantaged children, as well as those from regional and remote communities, a strong start through access to quality early learning and child care.